-Social media - The catch-all term that is applied broadly to new computer-mediated communication media such as blogs, YouTube, Facebook, Instagram, Tumblr, Snap Chap, TikTok and Twitter.
+- 1. The following term has this meaning in these Guidelines: - a) "Social media" The catch-all term that is applied broadly to new computer-mediated communication media such as blogs, the CPU website forum, YouTube, Facebook, Instagram, Tumblr, and Twitter.